spsinghrathore/Ultimate-JS-Repo/Ultimate-JS-Repo/1_Understand/Concepts/01_what-is-javascript.md

 ## 💡 Your ONLY Job Right Now:

-**Understand** this in your mind, not your memory:
 > JavaScript is a programming language used to make websites dynamic and interactive.

 That’s it.
 Let that idea sit in your head.
-No memorizing definitions.
-Just **own the truth** of it.
 ------------------------------------------------

-> “JavaScript is the soul of the web.
-> If HTML is the body and CSS is the style,
-> JavaScript is what brings it all to life.” — Gwen

----

 ## 🔍 Understand